[Skip to Content]

 Details

 Association of State and Territorial Dental Directors.
-2019.
-Teledentistry: How technology can facilitate access to care.
-Reno, NV: Association of State and Territorial Dental Directors, 5 pp
+2021.
+Best practice approach: Teledentistry--Opportunities for expanding the capacity and reach of the oral healthcare system.
+Reno, NV: Association of State and Territorial Dental Directors, 16 pp

 Association of State and Territorial Dental Directors